 Church isn’t a haven for the perfect but a hospital for the hurting.

-Let’s set our eyes and our hearts on Jesus when we get to church tomorrow.
+Let’s set our eyes and our hearts on Jesus when we get to church this week.
 Now that we’ve discussed this topic, be prepared for some distractions.
 Satan’s going to tempt you to pay attention to human flesh instead of the Holy Spirit.
 Don’t let that happen!